LawSense School ICT Law 2025

 Presenters / panelists include:

-Brenton Harty boasts four decades of experience in education, spanning roles as a teacher, digital learning manager, and ICT Manager within both government and independent schools.
+Brenton Harty has four decades of experience in education, spanning roles as a teacher, digital learning manager, and ICT Manager within both government and independent schools.
 Presently, he holds the dual roles of Director of ICT and Privacy Officer at Presbyterian Ladies’ College Melbourne, while also serving as President of MITIE, a national organization dedicated to representing ICT professionals in the education sector.

+With over 15 years of experience in technology leadership and software engineering, Myles Carrick has a passion for leveraging cloud-native architecture, agile methodologies, and user-centric design to create impactful and scalable products and services for the education sector.
 Prior to joining Knox Grammar School in January 2023, Myles was the Head of Engineering at Intellischool, a fast-growing edtech startup that provides K12 education analytics and insights.
 Before that, Myles was the Head of Technology for Enterprise and Operations at Domain Group, where he managed the business technology teams across sales, marketing, finance, HR, and IT.

 Terms & Conditions